jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 Broker's routes must be used in the steps below

+> NOTE: You should take note about the route, and the topic name because you will use in another lab.

 ## Send a picture to the previous topic

 We can send a picture to the previous created topic using several methods.
 Some of them are included: